Criobe/documentation/docs/user-guide/training-and-deployment/model-deployment.md

 └── ...                           # Additional dependencies
 ```

+!!! success "Portable Deployment Package"
+    The resulting `nuclio.zip` archive is **fully portable** and contains everything needed to deploy the function.
+You can deploy it using two deployment options shown in **Step 5** below.

 **Key benefits of parameterized deployment:**

 - ✅ No manual copying of weights to deploy directories